lindsaywithers/watson-studio/README.md

     3. Click 'Confirm'
     4. Click 'Refresh' - and now you have your COS service linked to the project.
 5. Click 'Create'

+The overview tab gives you a preview of your assets, bookmarks, collaborators and recent activity.

+You're now ready to start building models in Watson Studio!

+**Build with Model Builder**
+**Build with Jupyter Notebook**
+**Build with Flow Editor**